schpaul/zapi/README.md

 # ZAPI

-is a simple RESTapi to call any public method of a class inside SAP-System.
+is a simple RESTapi written in ABAP to call any public method of any class inside your SAP-System.
 Sample web app to consume zapi is provided.
+Or just use Postman

 ## How to use